ksu-is/BMI-Calculator/projectroadmap.md

 - [x] Run Code
 - [ ] Evaluate code and identify problems
 - [ ] Comment on probelems or on things I have done
+- [ ] Made changes that is specific to my calculator
 - [ ] Find solutions for problems